kgogov/sapui5-walkthrough/notes.md

   * Use Unicode escape sequences for special characters.
 * The descriptor file is named **manifest.json**
 * Use translatable strings for the title and the description of the app.
+* Use the standard SAPUI5 CSS classes for the layout if possible.

 ## Framework specifics